Invariant Feature Coding using Tensor Product Representation: Illustrative example of the proposed method.

-\paragraph{Tensor product representation.} Subsequently, we consider the 'product' of feature space to get nonlinear features.
-We consider the two feature spaces $(x^1,y^1)$ and $(x^2,y^2)$ with $\pi$ acts as $\pi(e)= $, $\pi(m)= $ on both spaces.
-We can use any input spaces whenever these spaces and $\pi$ satisfy the above condition.
+\paragraph{Tensor product representation.} Subsequently, we consider the “product” of feature spaces to get nonlinear features.
+Two feature spaces $(x^1,y^1)$ and $(x^2,y^2)$ are considered with $\pi$ acting as $\pi(e)= $, $\pi(m)= $ on both spaces.
+Any input space can be used whenever these spaces and $\pi$ satisfy the above condition.
 For example, we use the same feature space for $(x^1,y^1)$ and $(x^2,y^2)$ to obtain bilinear pooling.
 The tensor product of these spaces becomes a 4-dimensional vector space consisting of $x^1x^2, x^1y^2, y^1x^2, y^1y^2$.
-Since $m$ acts as permutations of $x^1$ and $y^1$, $x^2$ and $y^2$ at the same time, $m$ acts as permutations of $x^1x^2$ and $y^1y^2$ and $x^1y^2$ and $y^1x^2$ at the same time.
+Since $m$ permutates $x^1$ and $y^1$, $x^2$ and $y^2$ simultaneously, $m$ acts as a permutator of $x^1x^2$ and $y^1y^2$ and $x^1y^2$ and $y^1x^2$ simultaneously.
 Thus, $\pi(m)$ is written as $\pi(m)= $.
-Thus, tensor product space is also the group representation space.
-This space can also be decomposed into irreducible representations as $\pi(e)= $ and $\pi(m)= $.
-We only need the first 2 elements as an invariant feature.
+Moreover, tensor product space is also the group representation space.
+This space can also be decomposed into irreducible representations, such as $\pi(e)= $ and $\pi(m)= $.
+We only need the first two elements as an invariant feature.

-\paragraph{Invariant k-means and VLAD.} As plotted in \figref{fig:group3:vlad}, when the learned codebook is $\mu_i$ for $i=1,2,3$, $x_1$ and $x_2$ are both assigned to $\mu_1$.
-When these features are flipped, flipped $x_1$ is assigned to $\mu_3$ while flipped $x_2$ is assigned to $\mu_2$.
+\paragraph{Invariant k-means and VLAD.} As shown in \figref{fig:group3:vlad}, when the learned codebook is $\mu_i$ for $i=1,2,3$, $x_1$ and $x_2$ are both assigned to $\mu_1$.
+When these features are flipped, the flipped $x_1$ is assigned to $\mu_3$, whereas the flipped $x_2$ is assigned to $\mu_2$.
 Thus, image flipping does not act consistently on the assignment vector $1_{\mu}(x_n)$.
-As plotted in \figref{fig:group3:invvlad}, when we learn the codebook so that there exists $\mu$ with $y$-element flipped for each codeword, the group acts consistently on $1_{\mu}(x_n)$.
-It is because whenever $x_n$ is assigned to $\mu_{e,i}$, flipped $x_n$ is assigned to $\mu_{m,i}$.
-Also flipped $x_n$ is assigned to $\mu_{e,i}$ when $x_n$ is assigned to $\mu_{m,i}$.
-Thus, the group acts orthogonally on $1_{\mu}(x_n)$.
+As plotted in \figref{fig:group3:invvlad}, when the codebook is learned such that there exists $\mu$ with $y$-element flipped for each code word, the group acts consistently on $1_{\mu}(x_n)$.
+This is because whenever $x_n$ is assigned to $\mu_{e,i}$, the flipped $x_n$ is assigned to $\mu_{m,i}$.
+In addition, the flipped $x_n$ is assigned to $\mu_{e,i}$ when $x_n$ is assigned to $\mu_{m,i}$.
+Therefore, the group acts orthogonally on $1_{\mu}(x_n)$.